FamilySearch/gedcomx-java/gedcomx-date/README.md

 and use the "release" version.

 # Exceptions
-Every error thrown is an instance of `GedcomxRuntimeException`, which is a *runtime* exception.
+Every error thrown is an instance of `GedcomxDateException`, which is a *runtime* exception.
 Gedcomx Date was designed to give you and/or the end user as much information as possible.
 For instance, when parsing fails, the message in the exception will tell you exactly what failed and where.